What is the best credit card travel insurance?

 Most complimentary credit card travel insurance policies cover people up to the age of 79.
 However, some restrictions may come into effect earlier than that depending on the card and your circumstances.

-For example, if you're over 50 years of age and have been diagnosed with diabetes or glucose intolerance, there are variations for the cover you could get with a Bankwest or CommBank credit card.
+For example, if you're under 50 years of age and have been diagnosed with diabetes or glucose intolerance, there is a variation for the cover you could get with a Bankwest credit card.
 Read our guide on credit card insurance and age limits for more information.

 Pre-existing medical conditions

-Complimentary credit card travel insurance policies have limitations around pre-existing medical conditions, with some conditions excluding you from cover.
-This term covers conditions you are currently being treated for or have been diagnosed with by a professional prior to the start of your trip, with common examples including:
+All travel insurance policies have specific requirements around pre-existing medical conditions, and sometimes you might not get cover through a particular policy.
+In basic terms, a pre-existing condition is anything you are currently being treated for, or have been diagnosed with by a professional before to the start of your trip.
+This usually includes:

 - Hypertension (high blood pressure)